 The XF is Jaguar’s BMW 5-Series: a charismatic and modern British alternative to the German brands that dominate this sector.
 Following a facelift in 2011, it really now is spot on – and Jaguar hasn’t stopped there.
-It also introduced a much-needed four-cylinder engine last year: for the 2013 model year, that diesel engine is now even more fuel efficient, while the aged V8 is replaced by a supercharged 3.0-litre V6.
+It also introduced a much-needed four-cylinder engine last year: for the latest model year, that diesel engine is now even more fuel efficient, while the aged V8 is replaced by a supercharged 3.0-litre V6.
 And you’ll want this because?
-Why, it’s the engine that’s going into this year’s F-Type…
+Why, it’s the engine that’s also found in the F-Type…

 That supercharged V6 is an impressive engine with a broad range of driver-pleasing traits.
 It is fast, responsive and well suited to the sporty XF.
 It’s much better than the old 5.0-litre V8.

 For now though, diesels are where it’s at.
 The pick of the bunch is the 3.0-litre Diesel S – oodles of power and torque (275bhp and 442lb ft), although it’s also expensive.
 Most will go for the 2.2 diesel, which is very refined most of the time: it’s a very convincing four=cylinder Jaguar.
 Even the 163bhp version performs well, although the extra punch of the more powerful alternative – 10bhp more for 2014 taking it up to 200bhp – is welcome in a car this dynamic.